ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

+- Fixed a bug where the Member Auth module could run queries on Forum tables if Forum was not installed.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists